ICNC's 2021 Participant-Led Online Course on Civil Resistance

 - To offer an interactive and structured learning environment for participants to become a more informed observer of nonviolent conflicts and effective conveyor of civil resistance knowledge.

-What Is Civil Resistance? • Historical Record and the Long-Term Effectiveness of Civil Resistance • People & Power
+What Is Civil Resistance? • People and Power • Historical Record and the Long-Term Effectiveness of Civil Resistance

-Module 4.
-Strategies and Tactics of Civil Resistance.
-March 6-12
+Module 4: Strategy and Tactics of Nonviolent Struggle.
+March 23-29

-Analyzing Nashville Lunch Counter Campaign • Gender & Cultural Resistance • Conflict Analysis Tools
+Analyzing Nashville Lunch Counter Campaign • The Strategic Role of Women in Civil Resistance • Strategy and Tactics of Nonviolent Struggle • Conflict Analysis Tools

 Who Should Apply

-We encourage any movement activists, organizers, scholars, educators, members of civil society, policy professionals, and journalists to apply to take this course–if you think the course will help you participate, support, analyze nonviolent peoples’ movements for human rights, political freedom, social justice, and environmental sustainability more effectively.
+We encourage any movement activists, organizers, scholars, educators, members of civil society, policy professionals, and journalists to apply to take this course—if you think the course will help you participate in, support, or analyze nonviolent peoples’ movements for human rights, political freedom, social justice, and environmental sustainability more effectively.
 For this class, we are looking for participants from all over the world who:

 - Have strong personal motivations to learn and apply their knowledge of what makes civil resistance struggles effective;